China’s leaders may pursue a cross-strait unification with Taiwan, but will they go so far as to use force? Tommy Sheng Hao Chai writes.

 The cross-strait military balance has changed significantly.
 Beijing’s encounter with Washington during the 1995-96 crisis had exposed several military deficiencies and encouraged the People’s Liberation Army (PLA) to adopt better strategies and capabilities to deter pro-independence development in Taiwan and asymmetrically counter the United States.
 This includes an anti-access/anti-denial (A2AD) area designed to deny U.S. access into the first island chain surrounding the East Asian continental coastline.

 Although this advantage is important for securing cross-strait military victory, the PLA continues to lack the amphibious landing capabilities necessary to invade the island.
-China may be ill-prepared to face major resistance emerging from Taiwan’s strong democratic identity, possibly exacerbating Taiwanese counter-insurgency movements and dragging China into an protracted civil war.
-Furthermore, Washington’s continued commitment to the Taiwan Relations Act and its ‘dual deterrence’ policy mean that it will continue to intervene any future Chinese attempt to destabilise the status-quo.
+China may be ill-prepared to face major resistance emerging from Taiwan’s strong democratic identity, possibly exacerbating Taiwanese counter-insurgency movements and dragging China into a protracted civil war.
+Furthermore, Washington’s continued commitment to the Taiwan Relations Act and its ‘dual deterrence’ policy mean that it will continue to intervene in any future Chinese attempt to destabilise the status-quo.

 While T rump’s presidency has generated uncertainty over a potential U.S.-Sino grand bargain that may see Taiwan abandoned, this is unlikely due to the strength of the Taiwan lobby.
 Abandoning Taiwan would also undermine America’s alliance credibility and strengthen the Chinese perception that U.S. power and resolve are declining.
 On the other hand, the U.S. military is still ahead of China’s and has a sophisticated strategy, the ‘Joint Concept for Access and Maneuver in the Global Commons’, to challenge China’s A2AD systems.